italia/spid-cie-oidc-docs/docs/en/entity_configuration.rst

      - |spid-icon| |cieid-icon|
    * - **jwks**
-     - A JSON Web Key Set (JWKS) :rfc:`7517` that represents the public part of the signing keys of the entity at issue.
+     - A JSON Web Key Set (JWKS) :rfc:`7517` that represents the public part of the signing keys of the Entity at issue.
 Each JWK in the JWK set MUST have a key ID (claim kid).
      - |spid-icon| |cieid-icon|
    * - **metadata**
      - JSON Object.
 Each key of the JSON Object represents an identifier of the type of :ref:`Metadata<metadata_oidc>` and each value MUST be a JSON Object that represents the Metadata, according to the Metadata schema of that type.

-       An entity configuration CAN contain more Metadata statements, but only one for each type of Metadata (<**entity_type**>).
+       An Entity configuration CAN contain more Metadata statements, but only one for each type of Metadata (<**entity_type**>).

        The allowed types are the following: